MSCDA: Multi-level Semantic-guided Contrast Improves Unsupervised Domain Adaptation for Breast MRI Segmentation in Small Datasets: Experiments

 \subsection{Experiment Setup}

 As shown in Table \ref{tab:dataset_desc}, the subject population, machine vendor and acquisition parameters between the two datasets are heterogeneous, indicating the common domain shift problem in clinical practice.
+In particular, T1W and T2W are two different types of MRI sequences, with T1W images typically used for observing anatomical structures, while T2W images provide information on tissue composition.
+In breast MRI, T1W images help identify the location and size of lesions, while T2W images can detect edema or inflammation (\cite{mann2019breast}).

 We set up the experiment on both Dataset 1 and 2 to transfer the knowledge of breast segmentation from healthy women to patients.
-In particular, the experiment consists of two scenarios: (1) Utilizing the T2W images of Dataset 1 as the source domain and the T1W images of Dataset 2 as the target domain; (2) utilizing the T1W images of Dataset 1 as the source domain and the T2W images of Dataset 2 as the target domain.
+Specifically, the experiment consists of two scenarios: (1) T2W-to-T1W: utilizing the T2W images of Dataset 1 as the source domain and the T1W images of Dataset 2 as the target domain; (2) T1W-to-T2W: utilizing the DCE-T1W images of Dataset 1 as the source domain and the T2W images of Dataset 2 as the target domain.
 In each scenario, we establish three tasks with a different number of subjects in the source domain to validate the label-efficient learning ability of our framework.
 The three tasks contain four, eight and eleven (i.e., the whole dataset) randomly selected subjects respectively, and are denoted as S4, S8 and S11.
 To further verify the robustness of UDA performance, we split the target domain into three folds to perform a three-fold cross-validation.
 In each run of the cross-validation, two folds are used as the target domain for training and the remaining fold for testing.